Kate Beckinsale Shakes Her Hips With Hilarious Dance Partner In New Instagram Video

-Kate Beckinsale has been sharing photos of her glam dresses for Vanity Fair parties on Instagram lately, but she was back to her usual antics today with her newest post, where she busted out dance moves with a hilarious partner.
-The actress was seen filming the clip with one of her older Persian cats, Clive, slung over her left shoulder, with the song “How Will I Know” by Whitney Houston blaring in the background.
+Kate Beckinsale has been sharing photos of her glam dresses for Vanity Fair parties on Instagram lately but she was back to her usual antics today with her newest post, where she busted out dance moves with a hilarious partner.
+The actress was seen filming the clip with one of her older Persian cats, Clive, slung over her left shoulder with the song “How Will I Know” by Whitney Houston blaring in the background.

-The stunner rocked a casual outfit, including a hooded maroon sweater and tight black leggings.
+The stunner rocked a casual outfit that featured a hooded maroon sweater and tight black leggings.
 She wore her hair in a casual bun, and faced her back to the camera for the entire duration of the video.
-The cat seemed perfectly happy sitting on her shoulder the whole time, although it did look down towards the floor for most of the clip.
+The cat seemed perfectly happy sitting on her shoulder the whole time although it did look down towards the floor for most of the clip.

 Kate started off her dance by moving her hips from side to side before raising her right arm into the air, and continuing her silly yet sultry dance.
 The beauty then put her arms out to the sides to do a shimmy, leaning back slightly before standing back upright.
-At the very end of the clip, she leaned back to her left to strike a dramatic pose.
+At the very end of the clip she leaned back to her left to strike a dramatic pose.

 The videographer moved around here and there to give the fans a glance at the bombshell from a lower vantage point, and although the focus may have been on the cat in the captions, her booty was hard to miss.

-The stunner stood in-between a stainless steel fridge and a kitchen counter, with a door visible in front of her with clear glass panes.
+The stunner stood in-between a stainless steel fridge and a kitchen counter with a door visible in front of her with clear glass panes.

 Her adoring fans took to the comments section to react to the new share.